dnoegel/pdo-inspector/Readme.md

  to the position you like.

 # Whitelisting
-If you checked a query and think, that its ok (e.g. values are casted to int beforehands), you can move them to the /sql/whitelist folder of your shopware installation.
+If you checked a query and think, that its ok (e.g. values are casted to int beforehands), you can move them to the `whitelist` folder of your output folder.
 The script will then not bother you any more.

-The whitelisting will figure out the constant parts of the query, so e.g. `SELECT * FROM s_articles_prices WHERE pricegroup = 'EK'` and `SELECT * FROM s_articles_prices WHERE pricegroup = 'H'` will be the same query from a technical perspective.
+The whitelisting will figure out the constant parts of the query, so e.g. `SELECT * FROM my_table WHERE value = 'hi'` and `SELECT * FROM my_table WHERE value = 'another string'` will be the same query from a technical perspective.

-# It marks to many queries as "problems"!
-No, it doesn't, even for casted integers hardcoding them into the query is not actually best practice.

 # Creating the issue inspector:

 ```
 $parser = new \\Dnoegel\\DatabaseInspection\\SqlProblemInspector(
     new \\Dnoegel\\DatabaseInspection\\Storage\\JsonStorage(),
-    new \\Dnoegel\\DatabaseInspection\\RouteProvider\\ShopwareRouteProvider(),
+    new \\Dnoegel\\DatabaseInspection\\RouteProvider\\RouteProvider(),
     new \\Dnoegel\\DatabaseInspection\\Trace\\DebugTrace(),
     true
 )